zubetto/ColorControl/README.md

 # ColorControl
-The color picker panel, implemented as the WPF UserControl (includes test project)
+The color picker panel, implemented as the WPF UserControl.
 The _ColorControlPanel_ is derived from the _UserControl_.

 - _ColorControlPanel.CurrentColor_ gets the picked color